Purpose: Develops quadriceps along front area of thigh.

 How to do it:

-- Sit on a sturdy chair with feet flat on the ground.
+- Sit on your sturdy chair with your feet flat on ground.

 - Slowly lower back down.